 The program is currently being evaluated.
-My best advice is to visit the Oregon site for updates when planning your trip.
+Visit the Oregon site for updates when planning your trip.

 The Multnomah Falls timed use permit is separate.
 The fee for that permit is also $2.00.
 Visit the Multnomah Falls site for updates when planning your visit.

-If timed use permits are not being utilized, I recommend that you arrive early to beat the crowds.
+If timed use permits get discontinued, I recommend that you arrive early to beat the crowds.
 Multnomah Falls gets very busy.
 The other waterfalls draw many visitors as well.

 Other Things To Do